 Hard materials (such as high carbon steel, stainless steel, hard aluminum, super-hard aluminum, etc.) have poor quality after punching, and the unevenness of the section is large, especially for thick sheets.

-For brittle materials, tearing is likely to occur after punching, and particularly in the case of a small width, tearing is likely to occur.
+For brittle materials, tearing is likely to occur after punching, and particularly in the case of small width, tearing is likely to occur.